Zuoqiu-Yingyi/siyuan-theme-dark-plus/README.md

   2. Find `c.ServerApp.allow_origin` or `c.NotebookApp.allow_origin` field.
   3. Set the field to Siyuan `location.origin` or `*`.
      - <kbd>Ctrl + Shift + I</kbd> open Siyuan's developer tools, then enter `location.origin` in the console.
+  4. Set the value of field `c.ServerApp.disable_check_xsrf` or `c.NotebookApp.disable_check_xsrf` to `True`.
-  4. (Optional, Token certification scheme) Find `c.ServerApp.token` field and set it to a sufficiently secure value.
+  5. (Optional, Token certification scheme) Find `c.ServerApp.token` field and set it to a sufficiently secure value.
-  5. Save the file and start jupyter service.
+  6. Save the file and start jupyter service.
 - Log in to the jupyter service.
   1. <kbd>Doc Block Menu</kbd> > <kbd>Jupyter</kbd> > <kbd>Global Settings</kbd>
   2. Open the Global Settings Window.